0xcharchar/matrix-bot-boardroom/README.md

 ## Usage

-Starting the bot for the first time will register it (TODO need to bring this back).
+Starting the bot for the first time will register it.

 1. Start the bot: `npm run dev`
 2. In the Matrix client of your choice, invite **@boardroom_bot:your.server.com**